maciejbrzezinski/flukki_product_tours/README.md

 This is the very beginning of our story, and please be aware, that you will possibly experience:
 - Plugin is fragile for widget tree changes.
 For example you will wrap your pointed widget with Center, or some other widget and plugin will stop to recognize the original widget.
 - On web you should use CanvasKit renderer instead of the HTML one, because overlays were not working properly there
+- Product tours created in debug mode won't work in release mode and the other way around

 ### Advantages
 After creating an account at https://www.flukki.com/ you will be able to get your **key** (it will be needed during configuration).